 Besides being in good standing, there are three other academic standings that may apply to you.
 Learn about them below.

 If it is a student’s first semester on academic probation, it is very important for the student to reach out to an advisor to plan for future success by accessing support and referrals to campus services.
-First-year freshmen and all undeclared students meet with their assigned advisor in the Undergraduate Advising Center.
+First-year freshmen, 2nd year sophomores, and all undeclared students meet with their assigned advisor in the Undergraduate Advising Center.

-Continuing freshmen, sophomores, juniors, and seniors) should meet with an advisor in the Undergraduate Advising Center.
+Continuing sophomores, juniors, and seniors) should meet with an advisor in the Undergraduate Advising Center.